serge-community/zing/docs/server/installation.rst

 Installation
 ============

-These instructions will guide you through installing Pootle and its requirements in a virtual environment.
+These instructions will guide you through installing Zing and its requirements in a virtual environment.

-If you only want to have a sneak peek of Pootle then the default configuration and the built-in server will suffice.
+If you only want to have a sneak peek of Zing then the default configuration and the built-in server will suffice.

 For a production deployment we **strongly** recommend that you set up the following: